Contents:

 The Birth

-Ancient Roman coinage evolved as the Republic expanded its influence and solidified its identity as a dominant Mediterranean power.
+Ancient Roman coinage evolved when the Republic expanded its influence and solidified its identity as a dominant Mediterranean power.
 Before the introduction of standardized coinage, Romans used a barter system supplemented by rough bronze ingots called aes rude.
-By the 4th century BCE, as Rome began to establish itself, these primitive forms of currency gave way to a monetary system.
+By the 4th century BCE, these primitive forms of currency gave way to a real monetary system.

 The first true examples were minted around 300 BCE and featured designs inspired by Greek and Etruscan prototypes.
 These early pieces, known as the aes signatum (cast bronze bars) and aes grave (heavy cast coins), laid the foundation for the complex coinage system in the Republic and Empire.